Should I Rejoice?

 Should I Leave the Lost Alone?

 This depends upon the amount of teaching and longsuffering you have exercised with such a one.
 Paul preached to the lost Jews in Corinth and when they rejected his words he rejected them saying, "your blood be upon your own heads" (Acts 18:6).
 This same apostle wrote the Thessalonian brethren instructions as to how to handle a disorderly brother.
 We are to "admonish" and be "longsuffering" with such (l Thess.
-5:14) using a "spirit of gentleness" (Galatians 6:1).
-When brethren sow discord within a congregation and gain a following the word of God terms this action a "faction" (cf. 1 Corinthians 11:17-19).
+5:14) using a "spirit of gentleness" (Gal.
+6:1).
+When brethren sow discord within a congregation and gain a following the word of God terms this action a "faction" (cf. I Cor.
+11:17-19).
 We are commanded to give efforts to stop said actions; however, our efforts are limited.
 There will come a time when such will not endure sound doctrine, they will make this clearly known, and we must then avoid and reject such (Titus 3:10-11).
-They make themselves manifest by their going out from the faithful (cf. 1 John 2:19).
+They make themselves manifest by their going out from the faithful (cf. I Jn.
+2:19).

 Should I still Love these people?